JCRodriguezPJ/Bayesian-Parameter-Estimation/README.md

 Then open any of the Jupyter notebooks inside the four case-study directories.

-Each notebook follows the general workflow
+Each notebook follows the general workflow:

 ```text
 data preparation